-Metatarsalgia is essentially pain or inflammation in the ball of the foot, from impact to one of the metatarsal bones.
+Metatarsalgia is pain or inflammation in the ball of the foot resulting from impact to one of the metatarsal bones.
 This injury is common for athletes who engage in high impact sports.
-It can be a regular issue for runners since we are putting so much strain on our feet.
+It can be a regular issue for runners, since we put so much strain on our feet.

 Top 3 Best and Favorites

 Brooks is one of the top selling brands for running shoes.
 The latest model of one of their most popular shoes, the Ghost 11, has met expectations of runners at all levels.
 It has also garnered industry acclaim; the Ghost 11 was named 7th Editor’s Choice in 2018 on runnersworld.com.